 The Hard Part of Bitters is Getting Started

-The act of reintroducing bitters to one’s diet can raise hackles at first.
+As with most new things, the act of reintroducing bitters to one’s diet can raise hackles at first.
 The first step is often the hardest when it comes to introducing new habits to our diet.
 As you consciously begin the process, you should notice the flavor becomes more appealing as it enters the mainstream of your diet.
-Eventually, the taste of bitters becomes something you crave, just like sugar.
+Eventually, the taste of natural bitters becomes something you crave, just like sugar.

-As it relates to bitter flavors, an old German adage goes, the more unusual the bitter taste, the greater the need for bitter substances.
+As it relates to bitters for health, an old German adage goes, “The more unusual the bitter taste, the greater the need for bitter substances.”
 In other words, if you don’t like the taste, you probably need it to get back in balance.

 You can find more information on bitters and health in our section on bitters.
 Additionally, you can find our bitters tablets on our online store.